-Second, \textbf{Human-In-The-Loop Validation and Refinement}: Three researchers then manually reviewed the LLM outputs and down-voted instances in which any component of the output was deemed incorrect, including the identified PII type, quality classification, or the generated surrogate.
+Second, \textbf{Human-In-The-Loop Validation and Refinement}: Three researchers—the first three authors of this paper—then manually reviewed the LLM outputs.
+Each researcher was assigned one-third of the outputs and down-voted instances in which any component of the output was deemed incorrect, including the identified PII type, quality classification, or the generated surrogate.
 Based on these annotations, the prompt was revised iteratively to address observed failure modes.
 This process continued until at least 95\% of previously down-voted issues were successfully resolved by the updated prompt.

-Third, \textbf{Pipeline Execution at Scale}: The final, validated prompt (see \ref{sec:app1}.
-Appendix 1) for redaction evaluation and surrogate generation was subsequently applied to the full 1,000-transcript dataset to produce the benchmark used in downstream analyses.
+Third, \textbf{Pipeline Execution at Scale}: The final, validated prompt\footnote{see 1 in https://github.com/ZhuqianZhou/MathEd-PII/blob/69012c0dbde3b3976f36533e2e44f5a5bfdfd718/ EDM2026\_paper\_183\_Appendix.pdf} for redaction evaluation and surrogate generation was subsequently applied to the full 1,000-transcript dataset to produce the benchmark used in downstream analyses.

-All three steps were conducted using an open-sourced annotation web application\footnote{https://anonymized for blind review} optimized for stable, human-in-the-loop annotation iteration.
+All three steps were conducted using an open-sourced annotation web application, Sandpiper\footnote{https://sandpiperresearch.org/}, optimized for stable, human-in-the-loop annotation iteration.
 The system provides a robust, interactive user interface that allows researchers to directly review, up-vote, or down-vote AI-generated annotations, enabling efficient human verification and correction at scale.
 Its modular architecture and worker-based execution model ensure stable handling of large annotation workloads and repeated LLM inference, supporting consistent evaluation across iterations.